learn-co-curriculum/probability-density-functions-lab/README.md

 ## Create a density function using interpolation

-- Write a densit function density() that uses interpolation and takes in a random variable
+- Write a density function density() that uses interpolation and takes in a random variable
-- Use`np.hist`
+- Use `np.hist()`
 - The function should return two lists carrying x and y coordinates for plotting the density function